PHOTOS COURTESY OF THE DATING DIVAS

 There are three vitamins in egg yolks that are also quite beneficial for hair and bodies: vitamins A, E, and D. The vitamin A component helps to promote growth, stop dandruff and nourish the scalp.
 Vitamin E works to protect hair from damaging UV rays and other environmental factors that could otherwise cause hair damage.
 Vitamin D helps to improve the texture and the shine of your hair.

-3 ways to use eggs
+3 ways to use eggs in your hair

 Egg yolk & honey masque